DatepollSystems/WaiterRobot-Shared-Android/README.md

 taken from the [version.properties](androidApp/version.properties) file.
 The app is then automatically deployed to the `internal` track on Google Play.
 After the deployment is finished the version will be automatically bumped to the next patch version.
-After testing the app then must be promoted to production manually from there.
+The app must then be promoted to production manually from there after testing.
+When app is then approved by Google publish the approved changes and remove the pre-release flag on GitHub Releases.
 (see [publishAndroidProd.yml](.github/workflows/publishAndroidProd.yml))

 > It is also possible to create release a specific version.
 Just add the `v` parameter to the